Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Efficient Matchings

-where $i\in [2], j\in [\eta ]$.
 Each initial capacity is one.
 The crucial observation of this gadget is that if both $T$ and $F$ would be matched outside the gadget to a better school, and each school inside has capacity at most $\eta +1$, then in the student-optimal stable matching, $p_3$ is matched to $z_1$ and $p_1$ is matched to $z_2$.
 Hence, $p_1$ and $p_3$ both envy the other one's school, so the matching is not Pareto-efficient.
-However, if one of $T$ and $F$ is matched inside the gadget, then the student-optimal stable matching without any capacity increase matches him to $z_1$ (if both $T$ and $F$ are matched inside, then $T$ is at $z_1$ and $F$ is at $z_5$), while it matches $p_1$ to $z_2$, $p_2$ to $z_3$, $p_3$ to $z_4$ and each $e_i^j$ to $t_i^j$ and it is efficient.
+However, if one of $T$ and $F$ is matched inside the gadget, then the student-optimal stable matching without any capacity increase matches her to $z_1$ (in the case when both $T$ and $F$ is matched inside then $T$ is at $z_1$ and $F$ is at $z_5$), while it matches $p_1$ to $z_2$, $p_2$ to $z_3$, $p_3$ to $z_4$ and each $e_i^j$ to $t_i^j$ and it is efficient.

-\textbf{The reduction.} Now we provide our reduction from the NP-complete \rrsat\ problem~\cite{BKS2003}. \decprob{\rrsat}{ A Boolean 3CNF formula~$\varphi = \{C_1\land \cdots \land C_{\emm}\}$ over a set~$\{X_1,\ldots,X_{\enn}\}$ of variables such that each clause~$C_j$ has three literals, and each variable $X_i$ appears exactly twice in positive and twice in negated form. }{ Does $\varphi$ admit a satisfying assignment? }
+\textbf{The reduction.} Now we provide our reduction from \rrsat. \decprob{\rrsat}{ A Boolean 3CNF formula~$\varphi = \{C_1\land \cdots \land C_{\emm}\}$ over a set~$X_1,\ldots,X_{\enn}$ of variables such that each clause~$C_j$ has three literals, and each variable $X_i$ appears exactly twice in positive and exactly twice in negated form. }{ Does $\varphi$ admit a satisfying assignment? }